The Over-the-Hill Band: Plot

 Michel neither agrees with the revival of the group.
 He is sure the aged women will only be ridiculed by the public.
 Furthermore, he has his doubts regarding the costs his mother makes and her mental situation, the more when he discovers Claire sold the families wine cellar for a ridiculous low price.
 He also notices Claire neglects her housekeeping and forgets meetings with her doctor.
 Last one becomes very concerned when Claire claims she visited her mother on the coffee some hours earlier, although mother died many years ago.
 That's why he inscribes her for a mental test.

 The rehearsals start and the three women eventually get the grip on the new style.
 Sid is convinced they will be a success and sends a demo to a talent show competition.
-Although they are selected, Lut and Magda want to quit due to personal reasons.
+Although they are selected, Lut and Magda want to quit for personal reasons.
 Claire can convince them, if only it was a one-time performance.
 Michel boycotts as much as he can, now knowing his mother suffers a kind of amnesia, most probably Alzheimer's disease, according to the mental test.

 Just before their performance on the contest Claire discovers Artuur is cheating on her.
 This is such a mental shock her Alzheimer gets the upper hand causing Claire to think she is 20 years old, her mother and future husband are in the public and she is going to sing with the former band.
 The lights dim away and the story moves to a rest home some time later.
 It's obviously Claire does not recognize her sons anymore.